wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Of all the paths you take in life, make sure a few of them are dirt."
+💬 Quote of the Day: "When making your choice in life, do not neglect to live."
 <!-- end quote -->